TheName01/PictureToPdf/README.md

-# Picture to PDF Converter
+# Image Conversion Utilities

-This is a simple Python script that converts an image file to a PDF using the [Pillow](https://python-pillow.org/) library.
+This repository contains simple Python scripts for converting image files using the [Pillow](https://python-pillow.org/) library:

+- Convert a **single image to PDF**
+- Convert a **PNG image to JPG**

+---

 ## Features

-- Converts a single image to a PDF
+- Converts individual images via command line
-- Automatically navigates to a `PicturToPdf` folder (creates it if necessary)
+- Automatically navigates to a specific folder (`PicturToPdf` or `PNGtoJPG`)
-- CLI-based user input
+- Easy to use and modify

+---

 ## Requirements

 - Python 3.x
 - Pillow (Python Imaging Library fork)

-## Installation

-1. **Clone this repository** or download the script manually.
-2. **Install the required library**:
+Install Pillow with:

 ```bash
 pip install Pillow